What do anatomy students think of teaching staff?

 What is the impact of online learning platforms?

 Digital tools widen access to resources and enable flexible study, but students miss immediacy when interaction is sporadic.
-Effective online teaching in these disciplines uses short, targeted media, opportunities for questions, and quick checks of understanding.
+Effective online teaching in these disciplines uses short, targeted media, regular opportunities for questions, and quick checks of understanding.
 Staff benefit from training that prioritises interaction design and timely responses.
 Blending synchronous touchpoints with asynchronous materials supports different learning preferences without sacrificing depth.

 How does student–staff disconnect affect learning?